sindregjone/TempAndHumSens/README.md

 - `http_client.c`: Source file for managing HTTP client operations.
 - `http_client.h`: Header file for `http_client.c`, defining functions and variables related to HTTP client operations.
 - `SHTC3.c`: Source file for interfacing with the SHTC3 sensor, which measures temperature and humidity.
+- `SHTC3.h`: Header file for `SHTC3.c`, defining functions and variables related to the SHTC3 sensor.
 - `wifi_client.c`: Source file for managing Wi-Fi client operations.
+- `wifi_client.h`: Header file for `wifi_client.c`, defining functions and variables related to Wi-Fi client operations.

 ## Usage
 Once the project is flashed to the ESP32, it will start running automatically.